paulfioravanti/paulfioravanti.github.io/_posts/2020-11-22-jlpt-study-guide.md

 During commutes to work, I would continue to revise the cards using [AnkiMobile][].
 You may think that AnkiMobile is pricey for "just an app", but, in my opinion, it is absolutely worth it given the objective you are trying to achieve, and the price of failure.
-I highly recommended using it if you can, and you can feel good about helping to support keeping Anki itself free.
+I highly recommend using it if you can, and you can feel good about helping to support keeping Anki itself free.

 Creating the actual flash card decks can be a bit confusing, especially if you